serhat-dirik/vagrant-project-atomic-demoenv/README.md

 I preferred to use Fedora Atomic image for this workshop instead of RHEL or CentOS Atomic.The reason for that is eliminating some required subscription steps in RHEL Atomic.
   You can download the latest version of Fedora Atomic Vagrant box file from the [Fedora project download site](https://getfedora.org/cloud/download/atomic.html) or simply skip this step and start vagrant.
 It will download required box image for you from predefined  url.

->* If you like to test RHEL Atomic, you can find it on [Red Hat customer site](https://access.redhat.com/downloads/content/271/ver=/rhel---7/7.1.1/x86_64/product-downloads).
-RHEL Atomic doesn't have a Vagrant box definition by default, you'll need to download appropriate vm image and convert it to a Vagrant Box first.
+>* If you like to test RHEL Atomic, you can find it on [Red Hat customer site](https://access.redhat.com/downloads/content/293/ver=1/rhel---7/1.0.1/x86_64/product-downloads).
+RHEL Atomic Vagrant box image can be found under "Container Development Kit" downloadables.

    Next Step is adding that downloaded box to vagrant.
 Please notice that I'm using `atomic` as it's name, if you use another name, vagrant will try to download predefined box and add it as `atomic`.